slcs-jsc/jurassic/docs/manual/diagnostics.md

   written in a structured, machine-readable format,
 - output files can be large and are intended for post-processing with external tools (e.g. Python, MATLAB).

+For retrieval workflows, matrix output alone is not sufficient: retrieval-side diagnostics are generated only when error analysis is enabled in the retrieval configuration.

 ---